redox-os/book/src/ch02-05-building-redox.md

 time bash -e bootstrap.sh
 ```

-You will be asked to confirm various installations.
-Answer in the affirmative (*y* or *1* as appropriate).
+You will be asked to confirm some steps.
+Answer with *y* or *1*.

-The above does the following:
- - installs the program `curl` if it is not already installed
- - creates a parent folder called `tryredox`.
-Within that folder, it will create another folder called `redox` where all the sources will reside.
- - installs the pre-requisite packages using your operating system's package manager(Pop!_OS/Ubuntu/Debian `apt`, Redhat/Centos/Fedora `dnf`, Arch Linux `pacman`).
- - clones the Redox code from GitLab and checks out a redox-team tagged version of the different subprojects intended for the community to test and submit success/bug reports for.
+To know what the `bootstrap.sh` script does, read [this](./ch08-07-build-phases.md#bootstrapsh) section.

-Note that `curl -sf` operates silently, so if there are errors, you may get an empty or incorrect version of bootstrap.sh.
+Note that `curl -sf` operates silently, so if there are errors, you may get an empty or incorrect version of `bootstrap.sh`.
 Check for typos in the command and try again.
 If you continue to have problems, join the [chat](./ch13-01-chat.md) and let us know.

 Please be patient, this can take 5 minutes to an hour depending on the hardware and network you're running it on.
-Once it completes, update your path in the current shell with:
+Once it's done, update your `PATH` environment variable in the current shell with:

 ```sh
 source ~/.cargo/env
 ```

-### Setting Config Values
+### Setting Configuration Values

 The build system uses several configuration files, which contain settings that you may wish to change.
-These are detailed in [Configuration Files](./ch02-07-configuration-settings.md).
-By default, the system builds for an `x86_64` architecture, using the `desktop` configuration (`config/x86_64/desktop.toml`).
+These are detailed in the [Configuration Settings](./ch02-07-configuration-settings.md) page.
+By default, the build system cross-compile to the `x86_64` CPU architecture, using the `desktop` configuration (at `config/x86_64/desktop.toml`).
 Set the desired `ARCH` and `CONFIG_FILE` in [.config](./ch02-07-configuration-settings.md#config).
 There is also a shell script [build.sh](#buildsh) that will allow you to choose the architecture and filesystem contents easily, although it is only a temporary change.

-## Compiling The Entire Redox Project
+## Compiling Redox

 Now we have:

- - fetched the sources
+ - Downloaded the sources
- - tweaked the settings to our liking
+ - Tweaked the settings to our liking
- - possibly added our very own source/binary package to the filesystem
+ - Pobrably added our recipe to the filesystem

-We are ready to build the entire Redox Operating System Image.
-Skip ahead to [build.sh](#buildsh) if you want to build for a different architecture or with different filesystem contents.
+We are ready to build the Redox operating system image.
+Skip ahead to [Configuration Settings](./ch02-07-configuration-settings.md) if you want to build for a different CPU architecture or with different filesystem contents.

-### Build all the components and packages
+### Build all system components and programs

 To build all the components, and the packages to be included in the filesystem.